-In addition, working with our community members, we facilitate mother tongue programs by providing classroom space for external tutors to deliver instruction, either face-to-face or online.
+Should there be a need and request we are happy to facilitate additional mother tongue lessons by providing classroom space for external tutors to deliver instruction, either face-to-face or online.
 Tutors are employed and compensated by the parents of the students involved in the program.
-Through this programme we have supported languages such as French, Czech, Dutch and Swedish.
+In the past we have supported languages such as French, Czech, Dutch, Swedish and Latin.